Stop. Give me 60 seconds to explain why the ideabook website is worth reading and my twice-monthly Ideabook Briefing is worth subscribing to.

 My passion is exploring the reasons some designs work, why others don’t, and in discovering the real, practical steps my clients and I can take to improve results.
 I love design aesthetics, but intellectually, I’m devoted to function.

 Don’t let anyone tell you different: graphic design and marketing are complex disciplines.
 You’ve got to learn as much or more as your client about various aspects of their business, and then figure out what distinguishes them from their competition, within the context of their specific market, in a particular place, at a particular time, and within the bounds of their financial means.

 You are artist, storyteller, technologist, statistician, accountant, and huckster—it’s a crazy-hard business, but I love it.

 What’s you’ll find on ideabook.com

 Through ideabook.com, I share ideas about and resources related to print and web design, marketing, advertising, illustration, typography, copywriting, technology, and more.
 I search out, review, and point to design tools—books, tutorials, software, websites, and such—and I produce and sell a few products of my own—step-by-step guides, process outlines, and templates.

 My twice-monthly Ideabook Briefing is an email snapshot of my most recent finds.

 In the end, my hope is that what we do here contributes, in some small way, to the clarity and quality of your work.

-BTW: If you’ve been here before, you’re seeing some pretty dramatic changes.
+BTW: If you’ve been here before, you’re seeing some changes.
 After 15-plus years and 1653 posts, I’m transitioning to some new, better ways of doing things.
 Many of the existing articles from my Pageplane.com blog and links from my Jumpola.com resource page are being updated and will find their way here soon.
 I hope you’ll come along for the ride.
 Have thoughts about the new design?
 Contact me here.